 The purchase of a November $7.00 soybean put option gives the buyer the right to sell a November soybean futures contract at $7.00 anytime before the option expires.

-If the buyer pays a premium of 20 cents or $1,000 (.20 x 5,000 bushels) for the put option when the price of the option moves to 30 cents a profit of 10 cents or $500 will be the result.
+If the buyer pays a premium of 20 cents or $1,000 (.20 x 5,000 bushels) for the put option when the price of the option moves to 30 cents, a profit of 10 cents or $500 will be the result.

 Put Options Are Price Insurance

+Options serve many useful purposes in commodity markets.
+The purchase of a put option gives the buyer the right, but not the obligation, to sell a specified amount of a commodity at a specified price (the strike price) for a specified period (until the expiration date) for a price (the premium).
 Put options are insurance contracts that pay off when the price of a commodity moves lower, below the strike price.
 A put option below the strike price is an in-the-money put.
-When the market price is equal to the put option strike price the option is at-the-money and when it is above, the put is out-of-the-money.
+When the market price is equal to the put option strike price the option is at-the-money, and when it is above, the put is out-of-the-money.

 Put option buyers insure or hedge themselves against lower prices.
 The seller of a put option acts as the insurance company.
 Therefore, the buyer of the put has a risk limited to the premium paid for the option while a seller can only profit by the amount of the premium and has price risk all the way down to zero.

-- Between $3000 and $2950- the buyer will recoup the difference between the $3000 strike price and the market price while the seller will pay that amount.
+- Between $47 and $50: the buyer will recoup the difference between the $50 strike price and the market price while the seller will pay that amount.

-- Below $2950- the buyer receives each $1 below $2950, and the seller will pay that amount.
+- Below $47: the buyer receives each dollar below $47, and the seller will pay that amount.

 While this example is described using cocoa futures, it applies to other commodity markets.
 Put options are derivatives of futures contracts while futures are derivatives of the physical commodity.
-There are options available on most major commodity exchanges in energy, precious metals, base metals, grain, soft commodities and animal protein markets.
+There are options available on most major commodity exchanges in energy, precious metals, base metals, grain, soft commodities, and animal protein markets.

+Options are the only vehicles that allow traders, speculators, and investors to make money when a market does not move.
 The chief determinate of put options and all options for that matter is implied volatility.
 Implied volatility is the variance that market consensus believes will exist during the life of the option contract.